TaTo30/vue-pdf/docs/guide/events.md

 ### file-attachment

-`file-attachment` emitted when user double-click an attachment annotation.
+`file-attachment` emitted when the user double-clicks an attachment annotation.

 ```json
 {